Watch the presentation from Dr. Paul Monnier:

 Use Case #1

-1. Injection of triple gRNAs & Cas9
+1. Injection of multiple gRNAs&Cas9

 A fluorescent marker is co-injected into CHO cells to verify successful delivery.